 2. Review Data to Predict Demand

-Can we see patterns from previous years to determine how we can smooth out the low times by making ahead to soften the busy times?
+Can we see patterns from previous years?
+Can we determine how we can smooth out the low times by making ahead to soften the busy times?
 Use this time for improvements and trials.
 Understand the real costs of your boom and bust cycles.

 3. Isolate your Factory from Customer Demands

-Consider how you can balance the efficiency of your factory while still providing your customer a quality product, at a good price and a great lead-time.
-Particularly in make to order businesses, with little order cancellation, having the factory removed from customer installation demands can help improve the efficiency of the factory, as you know the product will still be needed and paid for, but just not when you initially expected it to.
+Consider how you can balance factory efficiency while still providing your customer with a quality product, at a good price and a great lead-time.
+This is particularly true in made to order businesses with little order cancellations.
+Removing the factory from customer installation demands can help improve its efficiency.
+The product will still be needed and paid for, just not when you initially expected it to.

 The Waste of Overburden (Muri)

-While overburden is the least discussed of the three wastes, at TXM we believe it is the greatest challenge in current times.
+Overburden is the least discussed of the three wastes, but it’s the greatest challenge in current times.
 Everywhere we go we are feeling busier, trying to do more with less.
 While people can sustain this for a short time when there is a true crisis, we find companies are permanently working at the old “crisis” level and it’s just not sustainable.

 Before your factory or office process can begin to remove overburden, it is important to create a stable work platform.
 The stable platform needs Work Standards which form the base of your defined processes.
-Once these standard are set in place, they can be trained to, audited to and maintained over time.
-Improving stability across staffing levels, equipment utiitstation (OEE) and reliability, material quality and supply is essential for identifying and removing the waste from any workplace
+Once standards are set in place, trained to, audited to and maintained over time.
+Improving stability across staffing levels, equipment utilisation (OEE) and reliability, material quality and supply is essential for identifying and removing the waste from any workplace

 Your team must also be realistic with scheduling and planning resources.
-Allow for rework, training and absenteeism across your plan.
-There is no point having a work plan and “hoping” all of your team is always there and on their best game.
-Create a system that is designed to succeed, and robust enough to do so,most of the time.
+Allow for rework, training, and absenteeism across your plan.
+There is no point in having a work plan and “hoping” all of your team is always there and on their best game.
+Create a system that is robust enough to succeed most of the time.

 Fujio Cho, Vice Chairman of Toyota Motor Corporation, describes the use of lean tools and lean management as “We get brilliant results from average people managing brilliant processes.
 We observe that our competition often gets average (or worse) results from brilliant people managing broken processes.”

 So start to fix your broken processes and let your people do their best.
-By taking the time to investigate the wastes, evenness and overburden in your business you will be able to create stability and reduce waste,
+By taking the time to investigate the wastes, evenness, and overburden you will be able to create stability and reduce waste.